wyhitcs/team-letsencrypt/draftv1.md

 ###2.6.2 Architectural Tactics

 With the development of Let’s Encypt, various architecture tactics are used to make it more flexible to accomodate changes.

-####2.6.2.1 Create extensible interfaces

-Let’s Encrypt supports different servers by adding extensible plugins, which means developers can add their own plugin according to their requirements.

-####2.6.2.2 Build variation points into the software

-To  make Let’s Encrypt more flexible, developers design variation points into software.
-For example, Let’s Encrypt supports a series of configurable parameters like adjustable key bit-length and optional ACME compliant services.
-This allow some aspects of the system’s operation to be changed over time without modifying its implementation[[1](#Nick)].

-####2.6.2.3 Achieve reliable change

-To achieve reliable change, Let’s encrypt takes the following strategies:
+Besides adding extensible plugins and configurable parameters, Let’s encrypt also takes the following strategies to achieve reliable change:

 - Create mechanisms to roll back unsuccessful deployments:
 The source code is on Github, which is a perfect tool for version control.